ArchanaKalathiya/C-Programming/Sorting Algorithms/README.md

 ## Counter Sort

 Counting sort is an algorithm for sorting a collection of objects according to keys that are small positive integers; that is, it is an integer sorting algorithm.

+### Algorithm

+Step 1 : Counting_Sort( array, ele ) // ele is number of elements in the array

+Step 2 : max <- discover the array's biggest element

+Step 3 : Create a count array of maximum + 1 size and fill it with all 0s.

+for i = 0 to element

+Step 4 : discover the total number of occurrences of each element and save the count in the count array at the index.

+for i = 0 to max

+Step 5 : Add the current(i) and previous(i-1) counts to get the cumulative sum, which you may save in the count array.

+For j = ele down to 1

+Step 6 : Decrement the count of each element copied by one before copying it back into the input array.